 7. Stop Smoking

-Total monthly savings: $102
+Approximate monthly savings: $400

 8. Cut Cable

-Total monthly savings: $100
+Approximate monthly savings: $83

 9. Skip the Appetizers, or Order One as your Meal

 If you must have the appetizer, ask for it as your main dish.
-If you eat out once a week, this could save you $10 per week.
+If you eat out once a week, this could save you approximately $20 per week.

-Total monthly savings: $40
+Approximate monthly savings: $80

-10. Drink Water
+10. Drink Water at Restaurants

 |Money Saving Tip||Approx. Monthly Savings|